Welcome to the ultimate guide about island hopping in the Azores. The paradise islands in the middle of the Atlantic ocean.

 Here is the ferry schedule.

 Just like the other routes, these schedules are also subject to change.
-Azores ferry Atlânticoline advises to simulate a booking on the website so you can see the most accurate info.
+Azores ferry Atlânticoline advises simulating a booking on the website so you can see the most accurate info.

 The eastern island group